Skip to Main Content

 Women receive either ET or EPT depending on whether they have a uterus:

-Current guidelines support the use of HRT for the treatment of severe hot flashes that do not respond to non-hormonal therapies.
-Specific recommendations include:
+Current guidelines support the use of HT for the treatment of severe hot flashes that do not respond to non-hormonal therapies.
+General recommendations include:

-Because HRT offers protection against osteoporosis, when women stop taking HRT their risks for bone thinning and fractures increases.
-For women who have used HRT for several years, doctors should monitor their bone mineral density and prescribe bone-preserving medications if necessary.
+Because HT offers protection against osteoporosis, when women stop taking HT their risks for bone thinning and fractures increases.
+For women who have used HT for several years, doctors should monitor their bone mineral density and prescribe bone-preserving medications if necessary.

 The WHI, started in 1991, is an on-going health study of nearly 162,000 postmenopausal women.
-Part of the study focuses on the benefits and risks of hormone replacement therapy.
-As new data are released and analyzed, there have been a number of changes in the way hormone therapy is prescribed and a better understanding of its risks.
+Part of the study focuses on the benefits and risks of hormone therapy.
+As new data are released and analyzed, there have been a number of changes in the way HT is prescribed and a better understanding of its risks.

 The FDA and many professional medical associations warn patients that "bioidentical" is a marketing term that has no scientific validity.
 Formulations sold in these pharmacies have not undergone FDA regulatory scrutiny.
 Some of these compounds contain estriol, a weak form of estrogen, which has not been approved by the FDA for use in any drug.
 In addition, saliva tests do not give accurate or realistic results, as a woman's hormone levels fluctuate throughout the day.